 1. Get in physical shape.

-Our 30’s offer us the time in life when we are physically capable of enduring anything (many of the Tour de France winners are in their upper 20’s to mid 30’s).
-AND, we are still capable of adding vital muscle mass (without a lot of struggle).
+Our 30s offer us the time in life when we can endure anything (many of the Tour de France winners are in their upper 20s to mid-30s).
+During this time, we can add vital muscle mass (without a lot of struggles).

 This is our last chance to take advantage of a deck that is still stacked in our favor.
 GET TO IT.